Out in the Cold

 “What the fuck,” he said quieter now while jogging up beside me.

 I could have asked Chris, “You got a knife?”
 But of course I knew he did right in the black sheath on the leather belt of his jeans.
 You see what I mean about costumes?
-It was like Chris and me were wearing uniforms; regulation tan work boots, regulation jeans, regulation black tee shirts under regulation flannel shirts with regulation folding knives in sheathes on regulation wide leather belts.
+It was like Chris and me were wearing uniforms; regulation tan work boots, regulation jeans, regulation black tee shirts under regulation flannel shirts with regulation folding knives in sheaths on regulation wide leather belts.
 And if our luck was bad the next uniform we’d both be wearing would be military camouflage or maybe worse the overalls the guys who drive the trucks to deliver oil for your furnace wear.

 Chris asked, “What’re you going to do?”
 Now he was whispering as if the two dumb shits a hundred yards ahead might hear him.
 He stopped walking like he was waiting for me to answer.